domatt1854/cis-410-project/README.md

 python app.py
 ```

-This will launch your `Dash Plotly` Application, and can usually be accessed using the following localhost link: http://127.0.0.1:8050/
+This will launch your `Dash Plotly` Application.
+Then you can access our dashboard using the following localhost link: http://127.0.0.1:8050/